clauseHQ/fragile-goods-app/README.md

 5. Paste in your execution URL from Clause Hub into the `Execution URL` field in the demo app.

+6. Click the `Start` button in the app to begin the timer.

+> Note that your device must have an accelerometer for this demo to pick up readings.
+Why not try this from your mobile phone?
+>
+> If you don't have an accelerometer you can vary the delivery price by stopping the timer before / after it reaches 0 seconds.
+Late deliveries also impose a penalty.

+7. You can reset the timer by clicking reset.

 &copy; Copyright 2018, Clause Inc.